 As an Aussie Fan back in 2008, I spent January 26 in Oz while touring Tasmania.
 Since then there haven’t been more occasions of celebrating in Australia.
 Last year I attended my first Australia Day 2015 in Italy.

 This year the 10° edition of the Australia Day in Italy will take place on January 23 (on a Saturday) and see hundreds of Australians and Australian Fans from all over Italy celebrate a festive, fun day together.
 An occasion that will make the cultural bonding between Italy and Australia grow stronger.

 Update: This is how we celebrated Australia Day 2016 in Italy!

-The Italian edition of the Australia Day is proudly organised by Valentina, Gianni and Fulvio in North-East Italy, who are members of the Italia-Australia Association.
-Thanks to their strong passion for Australia, dedication and hard work they have been organising The Australia Day in Italy for a decade.
+The Italian edition of Australia Day is proudly organised by Valentina, Gianni and Fulvio in North-East Italy, who are members of the Italia-Australia Association.
+Thanks to their strong passion for Australia, dedication and hard work, they have been organising Australia Day in Italy for a decade.

 What does Australia Day mean to Aussie Travel Bloggers and friends!

 As you know, I am an Aussie at heart, born and raised in Italy, my love affair with Australia has grown over the years to make me want to become an ex-pat, but this is another story 🙂